Camping Grounds & Sites to Suit Every Black Belt Adventure

-Choose among six state parks and over 20 campgrounds and parks that welcome guests to enjoy fully immersing themselves in outdoor adventures, whether you’re looking for a primitive campsite with just the basics or spots that offer full or partial hookups for RVs.
+Choose among six state parks and over 20 Alabama Black Belt campgrounds and parks that welcome guests to enjoy fully immersing themselves in outdoor adventures, whether you’re looking for a primitive campsite with just the basics or spots that offer full or partial hookups for RVs.

-See below for summaries and links about our state parks that offer varying levels of accommodations, plus quick links and contact info to campgrounds and parks by county throughout the Black Belt.
+See below for summaries and links about our state parks that offer varying levels of accommodations for Black Belt camping, plus quick links and contact info to campgrounds and parks by county throughout the Black Belt.

 Paul M. Grist Park has 11 RV sites with full hookups and primitive sites for tent camping.
 The centerpiece of this beautiful 1,080-acre park in Dallas County, near Selma, is a 100-acre lake.
-Visitors enjoy the lake’s relaxing atmosphere, which offers fishing, paddling, and swimming.
+Black Belt camping visitors enjoy the lake’s relaxing atmosphere, which offers fishing, paddling, and swimming.
 The picnic area includes barbecue grills and pavilions for family reunions, birthday parties, and other special events.
 Approximately 15-20 miles of hiking trails offer excursions into the surrounding forest.

 Hugging the shore of the 22,000-acre Dannelly Reservoir, Roland Cooper features a nine-hole golf course with clubhouse, vacation cottages, modern campground, and a scenic picnic area with tables, grills, pavilions and comfort station.
 The fishing on this reservoir, also known as Millers Ferry, offers some of the best fishing in southwest Alabama.
 With ample populations of game fish in the lake, anglers should be pleased with their chances of landing a keeper.
 The Black Belt camping park also provides boat launching facilities and hosts fishing tournaments throughout the year.